PointlessWidgetsCo/blog/src/content/blog/csp/index.md

 date: "Apr 14 2025"
 ---

-🎓 Some postgraduate university courses in Australia are Commonwealth Supported Places (CSPs)—meaning the government subsidises part of your tuition fees, potentially saving you thousands.
+🎓 Did you know some postgraduate university courses in Australia are Commonwealth Supported Places (CSPs)—meaning the government subsidises part of your tuition fees, potentially saving you thousands?

-Using a mix of web scraping and GenAI, I’ve compiled a dataset of all postgraduate courses in Australia currently offering CSPs.
+Using a mix of web scraping and GenAI, I’ve compiled a dataset of nearly 2,000 postgraduate courses in Australia currently offering CSPs.

 🔍 Each entry includes:
 - Course description